-I first encountered the foot pain last October after we had been in North Carolina white water kayaking for several weeks, as well as hiking and playing pickleball.
-Basically, we kayaked every other day.
-On the days we didn’t kayak, we played pickleball in the AM and hiked in the PM.
+I first encountered the foot pain about four years ago after we had been in North Carolina white water kayaking for several weeks, as well as hiking and playing pickleball.
+Basically, we kayaked every other day and, on the days we didn’t kayak, we played pickleball in the AM and hiked in the PM.
 My feet, therefore, got a pretty good workout.

 I had no problems with my feet until we returned home.
 I had to mow about two acres of grass with my walk-behind mower and, all of a sudden, my left foot started to burn.
 The pain was so extreme that I actually had to stop mowing.
 I thought my work boots had suddenly gone bad, so I tried Dr. Scholl’s inserts, thicker socks, and so on.
 I also iced my foot whenever it felt hot and massaged it as well.

-The condition came and went, but was fairly consistent.
+The condition varied in intensity depending on what I was doing, but the pain was fairly consistent.
 I finally went to see a podiatrist after suffering for a couple of months – that’s when I got the diagnosis of Morton’s Neuroma.
 The podiatrist offered a couple of reasons why I developed it.
 He said that participating in high-impact sports, like pickleball, may subject your feet to repetitive trauma.
 Also, activities that feature tight shoes can put pressure on your toes.

 I am a big fan of Thorlos socks and used to wear them exclusively for tennis.
 Because of knee issues, I don’t play tennis anymore, but play pickleball instead.
 Still great exercise, but not as much knee stress.
-Anyway, I rummage through my sock drawer and found a few pair of Thorlos tennis socks.
-I used them and found that they worked pretty well.
-Then, I thought – I wonder if Thorlo makes pickleball socks.
+Anyway, I rummaged through my sock drawer and found a few pair of Thorlos tennis socks.
+I used them and found that they worked okay.
+They weren’t great because they were pretty thick, but they were better than what I had.
+Then, I thought – I wonder if Thorlos makes pickleball socks.
 If they did, I was going to try them.
 Guess what?
 They do!
-So I got a pair.
+So I got a few pair.
 Did they work?